Cycle 2

 This task reviews reading the sound /ă/ as in trap.

-There are, of course, two acceptable ways to pronounce the: /thē/ and /thŭ/.
-However, in this task, instructors should segment /thē/ instead of /thŭ/.
-Students will be asked to read the word the soon in the curriculum, and at that time, the script will have you teach students that this word can also be pronounced /thŭ/.
-But the curriculum will represent the word the with an ē at the end of it until the specialized orthography is phased out.
-Using the ē makes this word decodable without having to teach the unaccented schwa sound that isn't represented by a consistent letter in our language.
-The curriculum takes the same approach with the word a (which can be pronounced /ā/ or /ŭ/) in later cycles.
+Later in the curriculum, students will read the word the, which will be represented with an ē at the end of it.
+At that time, you will teach them that it can also be pronounced /thǝ/.
+The word will be written with an ē at the end of it until the specialized orthography is phased out.
+Using the ē makes it decodable without having to teach the unaccented schwa sound that isn't represented by a consistent letter in our language.
+The curriculum takes the same approach later with the word a, which can be pronounced /ā/ or /ǝ/.

-Note that they should be segmented as two sounds: /thththāāā/.
-The diphthong /ā/ should be treated as one sound.
+Segment the word they as two sounds: /thththāāā/.
+The ey letter combination in they makes the diphthong /ā/ and should be treated as only one sound.

 Count each sound on your fingers as you say a word slowly.